Ratstail91/Toy/c-api/toy_parser_h.md

 This function returns an abstract syntax tree representing part of the program, or an error node.
 The abstract syntax tree must be passed to `Toy_writeCompiler` and/or `Toy_freeASTNode`.

 This function should be called repeatedly until it returns `NULL`, indicating the end of the program.

+### void Toy_freeASTNode(Toy_ASTNode* node)

+This function cleans up any valid instance of `Toy_ASTNode` pointer passed to it.
+It is most commonly used to clean up the values returned by `Toy_scanParser`, after they have been passsed to `Toy_writeCompiler`, or when the node is an error node.

+Note: this function is *actually* defined in toy_ast_node.h, but documented here, because this is where it matters most.